simplec-dev/ibmpush-cordova/README.md

 Removing the plugin from your project

-To install the plugin use the following cordova command
+To uninstall the plugin use the following cordova command

 ```bash
 cordova plugin remove com.ibm.mobile.cordova.ibmpush
 ```

+###Getting Started

+Detailed instructions of how to use the plugin can be found in the [Hybrid Getting Started Guide](https://mbaas-gettingstarted.stage1.ng.bluemix.net/hybrid)

 ###Download